Vedant-Bhalgama/VySecator/README.md

      - - > pentestmadefun@outlook.com

-# What's going to be in new update ?

-**--> I am going to release a Kali Linux version of VySecator and will remove support for Windows Machines.**

-**--> Adding Kali Linux is more better as most of the Hackers use Kali Linux only so I will be removing the Windows Version of VySecator soon.**
+# Why removed Windows Version?

+**--> I had to remove the Windows Version because this program is mainly made for Ethical Hackers, Which makes it easy for using them in Kali Linux.**